Erd\H{o}s--Szekeres-type problems in the real projective plane: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:random_sets}}

-Let $K$ be a compact convex subset of $\RPP$ of unit area and let $P$ is a set of $n$ points chosen uniformly and independently at random from $K \subset \mathbb{R}^2 \subset \RPP$.
-We show that the expected number of 3-holes in $P$ is in $\Theta(n^2)$.
+Let $K$ be a compact convex subset of $\RPP$ of unit area and let $P$ be a set of $n$ points chosen uniformly and independently at random from $K \subset \mathbb{R}^2 \subset \RPP$.
+We show that the expected number of projective 3-holes in $P$ is in $\Theta(n^2)$.
 We first derive the upper bound $O(n^2)$ in Subsection~\ref{sec:random_sets_upper}.
-A lower quadratic bound follows directly from .
+The quadratic lower bound follows from Proposition~\ref{proposition:manyprojective34holes}.
 In Subsection~\ref{sec:random_sets_lower} we prove that the expected number of \projective holes, which are not \affine holes in $\mathbb{R}^2$, is in $\Theta(n^2)$.

-By Observation~\ref{obs-holes} and the bound from \cite{BaranyFueredi1987} and \cite{Valtr1995a} on the expected number of \affine 3-holes in~$P$, it suffices to estimate the expected number of 3-holes and double chain 3-wedges that are empty in sets of $n$ points chosen uniformly and independently at random from a convex body $K \subseteq \mathbb{R}^2$ of unit area.
+By Observation~\ref{obs-holes}, it suffices to estimate the expected number of 3-holes and double chain 3-wedges that are empty in sets of $n$ points chosen uniformly and independently at random from a convex body $K \subseteq \mathbb{R}^2$ of unit area.
 The expected number of such 3-holes is $2n^2+o(n^2)$ for any planar convex body $K$ by a result of Reitzner and Temesvari~\cite{ReitznerTemesvari2019}.
 Thus, it remains to estimate the expected number of the empty double chain 3-wedges.
 Using a notation from Subsection~\ref{sec:prelim}, for the 3-wedge $W$ of a double chain $A \cup B$ with vertices $A=\{a_1\}$ and $B=\{a_2,a_3\}$, we call the unique point $a_1$ from $A$ the \emph{apex} of~$W$.